francogonzales/francogonzales.github.io/_pages/about.md

 I'm a recent graduate from the University of California, Davis with interests in exploratory analysis, data visualization, data wrangling, and machine learning.
 Currently I am looking for a full-time position.

-Outside of work-related topics, I am an Olympic Weightlifter and a huge sports fanatic.ß
+Outside of work-related topics, I am an Olympic Weightlifter and a huge sports fanatic.